MalTheLegend104/WallOS/documentation/General/code-style.md

 ### Namespaces

 - Starting brace on the same line as the definition, with a space before it.
-- Closing brace on the same level as the defintion.
+- Closing brace on the same level as the definition.

 ```C++
 namespace Example {